stefanmintert/jira-cards/README.md

 ## XSLT-Configuration

-You'll need a file named `cards-config.xsl`, I'll provide a file named `cards-config-sample.xsl` for illustration purposes.
+You'll need a file named `cards-config.xsl`, I'll provide a file named `sample/cards-config-sample.xsl` for illustration purposes.

 It contains a mapping of Jira project keys to colors used to render the PDFs.
 The essential lines look like this: